TrentWantman/Mines/README.md

 3. **Saving and Loading**: The game’s state is automatically saved to `saveFile.txt` when the game ends, and it can be loaded when the game restarts.

 ---

-### **Conclusion**
-This documentation provides a detailed overview of every file and function in the MinesGame project, from core gameplay logic to UI handling, randomization, and persistence through file saving.
-The documentation is meant to give developers and contributors a comprehensive understanding of the project structure, enabling easier development and debugging.